HERA-Team/direct_optimal_mapping/README.md

 This package provides a tool to map radio interferometric astronomical data following the direct optimal mapping philosophy (Tegmark 1997; Dillon et al. 2015).
+An accompanying paper is published for this method, Xu et al. 2022.
-This package is specifically developed for the HERA project.
+URL: This package is specifically developed for the HERA project.

 Installation